 His book “Behind the Screens: Programmers Reveal How Film Festivals Really Work” examines how programmers and organizers curate, collect, watch and select films for their festivals, with frank insights reveal the inner-workings of an industry that is often misunderstood.
 Published in 2015, his second book “So You Wanna Start a Film Festival,” explores the trials and tribulations of starting a new event, with lessons from both for- and non-profit festivals.
 Jon is the Founder of DC Shorts, a non-profit organization championing short filmmaking, and the creator of the DC Shorts Film Festival, one of the country’s premier short film showcases.
 He has also served as the Executive Director of CINE, a 60-year old organization that honors the best in film, TV and digital media with the prestigious CINE Golden Eagle Award.

 Kirk Honeycutt – Author/Film Critic/Journalist

-Sarah Linn is the entertainment editor of The Tribune, covering movies, music, theater, dance and the visual arts on California’s Central Coast.
-She derives daily inspiration from her husband, artist and filmmaker Chris Daly, and her son, Dashiell.
-Stay updated by following Sarah on Facebook at www.facebook.com/SheLikestoWatch and Twitter at www.twitter.com/shelikestowatch.
+Sarah Linn is the local/entertainment editor of The Tribune, covering movies and more on California’s Central Coast.
+She has served as a judge for the San Luis Obispo International Film Festival for several years.
+She derives daily inspiration from her husband, filmmaker and artist Chris Daly, and her son, Dashiell.
+Stay updated by reading Sarah’s articles at www.sanluisobispo.com and following Sarah on Facebook at www.facebook.com/SheLikestoWatch and Twitter at www.twitter.com/shelikestowatch.